RPTU-EIS/ADSProject/README.md

 <!-- ABOUT THE PROJECT -->
 ## About the Project

-Our lectures [Architecture of Digital Systems I](https://www.eit.uni-kl.de/eis/teaching/85-571) (EIT-EIS-571-V-4) and [Architecture of Digital Systems II](https://www.eit.uni-kl.de/eis/teaching/85-573) (EIT-EIS-573-V-4) deal with the basic principles of computer architecture for single CPU cores and SoCs.
-To deepen the students' knowledge on computer architecture and to give an impression on how a processor core is implemented, we offer this class project as an add-on to ADS I.
+Our lectures, [Architecture of Digital Systems I](https://www.eit.uni-kl.de/eis/teaching/85-571) (EIT-EIS-571-V-4) and [Architecture of Digital Systems II](https://www.eit.uni-kl.de/eis/teaching/85-573) (EIT-EIS-573-V-4), deal with the basic principles of computer architecture for single CPU cores and SoCs.
+To deepen the students' knowledge of computer architecture and provide an impression of how a processor core is implemented, we offer this class project as an add-on to ADS I.

 ### Chisel - A modern Hardware Description Language